 Las Vegas, NV

-Food Export traveled to Sin City to host the first Buyers Mission of the year at the 47th Winter Fancy Food Show in Las Vegas.
-The show was a success with more than 13,000 industry participants and over 1,000 exhibiting companies in 40+ categories of specialty food and beverages.
+Food Export traveled to Sin City to host the first Buyers Mission of the year at the 48th Winter Fancy Food Show in partnership with the Specialty Food Association.
+The show was a success with over 1,000 exhibiting companies in 40+ categories of specialty food and beverages.

-This year 10 international buyers from Brazil, Canada, Chile, Estonia, Guatemala, Japan, Korea, the Netherlands, Taiwan, and Thailand, as well as 23 U.S. suppliers from the Midwest and Northeast regions.
+This year 10 international buyers from Brazil, Canada, Chile, Estonia, Guatemala, Japan, Korea, the Netherlands, Taiwan, and Thailand, as well as 23 U.S. suppliers from the Midwest and Northeast regions attended the Buyers Mission.
 The buyers also had a chance to go on a retail tour to familiarize themselves with the U.S. food and grocery industry.

-The 2023 International Production & Processing Expo (IPPE) took place this year at the Georgia World Congress Center in Atlanta, where we held our annual Value-Added Feed Ingredients Buyers Mission in partnership with the American Feed Industry Association (AFIA).
+The 2024 International Production & Processing Expo (IPPE) took place this year at the Georgia World Congress Center in Atlanta, where we held our annual Value-Added Feed Ingredients Buyers Mission in partnership with the American Feed Industry Association (AFIA).
 Food Export hosted 16 U.S. companies from the animal feed industry and 9 international buyers.
-IPPE is the world’s largest annual poultry, meat and feed industry event of its kind.
+IPPE is the world’s largest poultry and egg, meat, and animal industry event of its kind.
 The 2024 IPPE had over 1,400 exhibitors, making it an ideal venue for buyers and sellers to network and learn about the latest technological developments and issues facing the industry.

 Your Connection To Growth®

 ©2024 Food Export Association of the Midwest USA and Food Export USA–Northeast.
 All Rights Reserved.